What We Know About the Impact of Covid-19 on Children

 2. Why might kids be less susceptible?

 There are multiple reasons.
 Children may have a stronger innate immune response to the virus, deploying nonspecific defense mechanisms within hours of its appearance in the body.
+Past infections caused by coronaviruses that cause the common cold may enable the B cells (a type of immune cell) in children to make antibodies that cross-react with SARS-CoV-2 -- an advantage most adults lack.
 Importantly, children may lack many of the factors thought to put adults, particularly the elderly, at risk of more serious illness from Covid-19, such as:

 - damage to the lining of blood vessels that occurs with age and increases the susceptibility to the formation of dangerous clots;